abhinav-bohra/GrowFast/README.md

 ## Design and Implementation Constraints
 The constraints are :
-- Cannot implemented as an Android/IOS App
+- Cannot be implemented as an Android/IOS App
 - Doesn’t work on outdated/slow servers
 - No other languages except English is used in this implementation
--  Advanced security features haven’t been introduced
+- Advanced security features haven’t been introduced as of yet

 ## Assumptions and Dependencies